fulmicoton/fulmicoton.github.io/_posts/2018-02-23-commoncrawl.markdown

 Let's see how much that would have cost.

-Since I focus on the documents containing English text, we can bring the 3.2 billions documents down to roughly 2.15 billions.
+Since I focus on the documents containing English text, we can bring the 3.2 billion documents down to roughly 2.15 billion.

 Common Crawl conveniently distributes so-called WET files that contains the text extracted from the HTML markup of the page.
 The data is split into 80,000 WET files of roughly 115MB each, amounting overall to 9TB GZipped data, and somewhere around 17TB uncompressed.